Sæbyholm

-Sæbyholm was a manor house located close to Maribo on the island of Lolland in southeastern Denmark.
-The estate was acquired byChristian Heinrich August Hardenberg-Reventlow of Krenkerup in 1801 and has been owned by his descendants since then.
+Sæbyholm was a manor house located close to Nakskov on the island of Lolland in southeastern Denmark.
+The estate was acquired by Christian Heinrich August Hardenberg-Reventlow of Krenkerup in 1801 and has been owned by his descendants since then.
 The three-winged main building and the home farm were listed on the Danish registry of protected buildings and places in 1960.
 The buildings were delisted in 2012 and demolished in 2013.